 - Data quality, bias, transparency, and trust

-- Knowledge graphs, query processing, and automated construction
+- Knowledge graphs: provenance, embeddings, management, query processing, and automated construction

 - Machine learning on or for semantic data

-- Matching, integration, and fusion of semantic data
+- Matching, integration, and fusion of ontologies and knowledge graphs

 - NLP, language models, and information retrieval